dbough/Dropbox-Uploader-Compress/README.md

 Introduction
 -
-Dropbox-Uploader-Reloaded is a fork of Andrea Fabrizi's Dropbox-Uploader (https://github.com/andreafabrizi/Dropbox-Uploader).
+Dropbox-Uploader-Compress is a fork of Andrea Fabrizi's Dropbox-Uploader (https://github.com/andreafabrizi/Dropbox-Uploader).
 It includes a Perl wrapper that adds extra functionality (folder compression, and target file/folder custom names for example.)
+It does not change (and has no intentions of changing) Dropbox-Uploader.

 Requirements
 -